 Complete your degree at UMassD

-The UMass Dartmouth bachelor’s degree in Women’s and Gender Studies considers the influence of gender in contemporary society, examining historical factors that have shaped the current status of women and exploring paths to achieving equality for all people.
+The UMass Dartmouth bachelor’s degree in Women’s and Gender Studies considers how gender structures societies past and present, affects people at the individual and group levels, and how students can explore paths to achieving equality for all people.

 The UMass Dartmouth Women’s and Gender Studies degree program requires students complete 120 credits to graduate.